-We have described experiments with scheduling a massively parallel application whose data initially resides at one location and whose subtasks have considerable data transfer times.
+We experimented with scheduling a massively parallel application whose data initially resides at one location, and whose subtasks have considerable data transfer times.
 The experiments were conducted on a set of machines distributed across Ohio.
-While this paper concentrated on a scheduling scheme for independent-task applications, we are experimenting with adapting the algorithm for a wide class of applications.
-Recent results show that our approach can be adapted to communicating applications, such as Cannon-style matrix multiplication [43], [44].
+Nodes were evaluated on the basis of their throughput.
+Extensive analysis of the performance of the scheme's various mechanisms show the feasibility of the approach.